mingyuanlu/ARA_reconstruction/README.md

 		$ ar rcs libAraSim.a *.o

+4. Add `FindAraVertex.cmake` to `./cmake/Modules`.
+This can simply be done by copying and renaming `./cmake/Modules/FindAraEvent.cmake`, and replacing all instances of `ARAEVENT` & `AraEvent` with `ARAVERTEX` & `AraVertex`.

-4. Modify CMakeLists.txt according to the enclosed CMakeLists_example.txt.
+5. Modify CMakeLists.txt according to the enclosed CMakeLists_example.txt.
 Point the include paths to where the softwares tools are installed.
 In particular, if you set up the common work area for AraRoot and AraSim as in #1, ${ARASIM_INCLUDE_DIR} should be the same as ${CURRENT_WORK_DIR}.
 Also, make sure the line

 		$ find_package(ROOT REQUIRED COMPONENTS MathMore Gui)